Luis Robert Player Props: White Sox vs. Yankees

 - Robert leads Chicago in slugging percentage (.507) and total hits (58) this season.

-- Among qualifying batters in MLB action, he ranks 74th in batting average, 114th in on-base percentage, and 20th in slugging.
+- Among the qualified batters in MLB action, he ranks 73rd in batting average, 112th in on-base percentage, and 20th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.